Seán McCaughey: Military Trial, Imprisonment and Death

-Hunger Strikes
+Irish Hunger Strikes

 Seán McCaughey was the last person to die on hunger strike in the Irish state.
-There is a long history of hunger striking in Ireland - within the 20th century a total of 22 Irish republicans died on hunger strike with survivors suffering long term health and psychological effects.
-The largest hunger strike in Irish history was the 1923 Irish Hunger Strikes.
+There is a long history of hunger striking in Ireland - within the 20th century a total of 22 Irish republicans died on hunger strike with survivors suffering long-term health and psychological effects.
+Four men died during the 1920 Cork hunger strike.
+The largest hunger strike in Irish history was the 1923 Irish Hunger Strikes, five men died during that hunger strike.
 Ten men died during the 1981 Irish hunger strike.